A regional symposium on equity, diversity, inclusion, and social justice for public libraries

 Cancelations must be submitted in writing by July 15, 2019 for the August session; or by September 23, 2019 for the October session.
 No phone cancelations will be accepted.
 A $50 processing fee will be deducted from the registration amount.
 Please mail registration cancellations to American Library Association, ATTN: MACS, Social Justice and Public Libraries Registration, 50 E. Huron Street, Chicago, IL 60611; fax to 312-280-1538; or e-mail to firstname.lastname@example.org.
 Refunds will be processed after the event.
 PLA reserves the right to cancel a course or workshop for insufficient registration or other reasons.

-Hotel information for the Charleston, SC and Chicago, IL sessions will be available later in the year.
+Hotel information for the October session in Chicago, IL will be available later in the year.

 Facilitator, Educator, and Tour Curator